busoc/propsect/README.md

 if no type is set in the module config, the plugin set the type property to:
 **high rate data**

-### icn - intre-console note
+### icn plugin

+The icn plugin will be used to create the metadata for the inter-console note and for the files having been uplinked.

-icn plugin set the following experiment specific metadata:
+The icn plugin set the following experiment specific metadata for inter-console note:

 * file.size
 * file.numrec
 * ptr.%d.href
-* ptr.%d.role
+* ptr.%d.role (value = uplinked file)

-if no mime types are set in the module config or none match, the plugin set the mimetype property to: **text/plain;access=sequential;form=block-formatted;type=icn**
+If no mime types are set in the module config or none match, the plugin set the mimetype property to: **text/plain;access=sequential;form=block-formatted;type=icn**

-if no type is set in the module config, the plugin set the type property to:
+If no type is set in the module config, the plugin set the type property to:
-**intre-console note**
+**inter-console note**

-### icn - uplinked file

-icn plugin set the following experiment specific metadata:
+The icn plugin set the following experiment specific metadata for uplinked files:

 * file.size
 * file.md5